-- 5.1 In determining the significant issues to disclose, the Councils have considered whether issues have: - seriously prejudiced or prevented achievement of the Councils' objectives; - resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the Councils' services; - led to material impact on the accounts; - received adverse commentary in external inspection reports; - been reported by the Service Manager (Internal Audit) as significant in his annual audit opinion on the councils' internal control environment; - attracted significant public interest or had seriously damaged the Councils' reputation; - resulted in formal action being taken by the s151 Officer and / or the Monitoring Officer; or - members had advised that it should be considered significant for this purpose. - 5.2 There are no significant governance issues to disclose for 2017/18.
+- 5.1 In determining the significant issues to disclose, the councils have considered whether issues have: - seriously prejudiced or prevented achievement of the councils' objectives; - resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the councils' services; - led to material impact on the accounts; - received adverse commentary in external inspection reports; - been treated by the Service Manager (Internal Audit) as being significant in internal audit reports issued during the year; - attracted significant public interest or seriously damaged the councils' reputation; - resulted in formal action being taken by the s151 Officer and / or the Monitoring Officer; or - members had advised that it should be considered significant for this purpose. - 5.2 There are no significant governance issues to disclose for 2018/19.